-- Who Names Their Kid "Frog"? - While "Rana" could sound exotic for Japanese ears, his name is the Spanish word for frog.
+- Unfortunate Names: While "Rana" could sound exotic for Japanese ears, his name is the Spanish word for frog.

 - Distressed Dude: Aldra had him in her clutches for who knows how long.

-- He Who Must Not Be Seen - We don't see his face (only his body), and he finally appears in the final episode of the second season, but played straight in the 3rd OVA, when we only can see him behind his back.
+- He Who Must Not Be Seen: We don't see his face (only his body) in most entries of the franchise.
+He finally appears in the final episode of the second season of the anime, but this is played straight again in the 3rd OVA, when we can only see his back.

-- Informed Ability: For the man said be a Dragon Slayer, he sure didn't show off such abilities, or how Aldra defeated him in the first place, did he put a fight or was easily overthrown?
-We will never know.
+- Informed Ability: For the man said be a Dragon Slayer, he sure didn't get to show such abilities.
+We don't even know how Aldra defeated him in the first place.
+Did he put a fight or was easily overthrown?
+This is never answered.

 - Retired Badass: The story says so... but we don't get see how badass he was, only that he retired to become a blacksmith.

 - By-the-Book Angel: Unlike Nanael, she follows the laws of the heaven to the core, no matter what.
-Even if that means trying to kill her friend Nanael after becoming a Fallen Angel, albeit Nanael attacked her first.
+Even if that means trying to kill her friend Nanael after she becomes a Fallen Angel, albeit Nanael attacked her first.

 - She's also an expy from an angel named Liliel who's only named (but never appeared) in Nanael's ending epilogue after failing to win the tournament in the gamebooks' continuity.